 We have a large home, with four bedrooms.
 Because we will soon have three children and my husband frequently works from home and needs a private office, we cannot afford an upstairs room for school work.
 In the past, we’ve been moving around: from the kitchen to the couch, to the play room.
-But we need a space to store all of the supplies and resources as well as a place to do school.
+But we need a space to store all of the supplies and resources, as well as a place to do school work.

 I struggled last year, as my toddler constantly wanted attention in the play room (which is a small semi-finished carpeted area in the basement) and my son wanted help with school work while he sat at a desk.
 It did not work to have him in the same room as the playing toddler!

 In January, we began the transition in to making our unfinished “storage” area of the basement into a school room.
 Here are some preliminaries to keep in mind if you too want to have school in an unfinished concrete-floor basement.
 I also share some of the ways I’ve organized the area!

 Make sure it drains during storms.
 We did have a water issue a few years ago, but with a sump pump and a back up sump pump, we’ll likely not have such an issue again.
 I’d hate for school work to be damaged in a flood of any kind!
 We did have water almost all the way in to our playroom at that time, but timely noticing combined with quick work saved our storage items and the play room carpet!
 (Cost: sump pumps are not cheap, and neither are back up sump pumps.
 This was probably $700.)